mentalisttraceur/git-cotree/README.md

 `git-cotree` is a nice way to have more than one branch checked out at the same time.

-`git-cotree` is the "every checked out branch is a directory" approach to Git.
+`git-cotree` lets you try an "every checked out branch is a directory" approach to Git
+(and easily switch back whenever you want)!

 `git-cotree` is what you wanted when you tried making [`git worktree`](https://git-scm.com/docs/git-worktree)